-The Eastern Wake Education Center (EWEC) provides non-credit training for residents in the eastern part of Wake County.
-Programs include College & Career Readiness classes; High School Equivalency Preparation (HSEP); vocational classes taught in English and Spanish; and training in residential building analysis, escort vehicle operator, computer basics, sustainable gardening, and job-search skills.
-The campus features the BPI Test Center, a 300-square-foot house constructed on site to serve as an energy audit laboratory, and it is approved by the Building Performance Institute, Inc. (BPI) to offer the BPI-Certified Energy Auditor credential.
+The Eastern Wake Education Center provides non-degree training for residents in the eastern part of Wake County.
+The center offers workforce training classes in HVAC, carpentry, apartment maintenance and electrical wiring in both English and Spanish.
+The site features the BPI Test Center, a 300-square-foot house constructed on site to serve as an energy audit laboratory and training facility for apartment maintenance.

-Vernon Malone College and Career Academy is a Career and Technical Education (CTE) High School – a collaboration between Wake Tech, Wake County Public Schools, and Wake County Government.
-The academy provides a strong academic foundation along with education and training in eight career programs, including Biopharmaceutical Technology, Collision Repair, Cosmetology, Facilities Technology, Technology, Nurse Aide, Simulation & Game Development, and Welding.
-Students complete the requirements for high school graduation while earning college credits that can be applied toward an associate’s degree, diploma, or certificate at Wake Tech.
-Wake Tech also offers evening classes in these areas for adults pursuing degrees or seeking career advancement.
+The Vernon Malone College and Career Academy is a Career and Technical Education High School – a collaboration between Wake Tech, the Wake County Public School System and Wake County government.
+The academy provides a strong academic foundation and education and training in six career programs: Biopharmaceutical Technology, Cosmetology, Facility Maintenance Technology, Nurse Aide, Simulation & Game Development and Welding.
+Students complete the requirements for high school graduation while earning college credits that can be applied toward an associate degree, diploma or certificate at Wake Tech.